Rivergoat/LCdecryptor/README.md

 txt.txt             is a file containing a text to get the data about the occurrence of the letters.
 (I will get the content manually at first, but I may automate that by using some API to access a big amount of text at once.)

-decrypor.py         is the decryptor, which will use txt.txt and scrtxt.txt and generate a  unscrtxt.txt with the best guess inside. decryptedtxt.txt    is the output of decryptor.
+decrypor.py         is the decryptor, which will use txt.txt and scrtxt.txt and generate a  unscrtxt.txt with the best guess inside. decryptedtxt.txt    is the output of decryptor.py.